to the home of the British Amateur Television Club

 For details on the BATC Portsdown digital transmitter project see these pages on the BATC wiki

 - A colour magazine, CQ-TV, is produced for members

-in paper or .pdf (cyber
+in paper and .pdf formats.

 - This web

 site where you can find our online shop stocking hard to get